We need space in order to be creative. Piano practice is not an exception.

 When I was little, I used to practice in a room full of books – a real old-fashioned library full of great books that my father collected during his entire life.
 The bookshelves were everywhere – even on the wall above my piano.

-As a result, for several years my practice consisted of 2 things: playing piano and looking at countless book covers in the process.
+As a result, for several years my practice consisted of 2 things: playing the piano and looking at countless book covers in the process.
 Was it a good thing?
 Maybe – this way I had access to many inspiring books on various subjects: arts, philosophy, history, science and so on.
 As a kid, I didn’t understand all these things (I was only 7-10 years old back then), but the books surely encouraged my passion for reading and supported my innate curiosity.

 Even valuable books can be considered clutter in certain circumstances.
 All the things that surround you while you practice create an invisible (yet dominating) pressure, directly affecting your mental and emotional state, your ability to focus and, as a result – your productivity.